Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 <a name="overwrite-default-tsg-with-extenions-tsg"></a>
 ## Overwrite default TSG with extenions&#39; TSG
 Extension team can overwrite the default TSG links in IcM that are set by Azure Portal team by specifying their own TSG links in extension's customization JSON.
-The TSG link can be any valid URL that points to the TSG owned by extension team although it's preferably a URL in [Engineering Hub][5] because it can be accessible in LX or any other air-gapped clouds without extra work.
+The TSG link can be any valid URL that points to the TSG owned by extension team although it's preferably a URL in [Engineering Hub][5] because it can be accessible in air-gapped clouds without extra work.
 The [Engineering Hub][5] takes care of translating it to a URL in air-gapped clouds and makes sure it can be accessible in air-gapped clouds behind the scenes.
 Here is an example of how to specify the `tsgLinks` in the customization JSON config.

 ```json